Introduction / History

 The Ho believe a man's shadow is his individuality, his character, which grows and develops throughout his life.
 The shadow never dies, but when a man dies, his shadow returns to his house where it is joined by other 'house dead' who dwell with his family.
 The 'house dead' either help or trouble the family depending on the amount of respect given to them.

-* Ask God to grant wisdom and favor to the missionaries who are trying to reach the Ho for Christ.
+Ask God to grant wisdom and favor to missionaries trying to reach the Ho for Christ.